Everything You Ever Need to Know About Diamond Painting

 A lot of frequent diamond painters will agree with me that sometimes the amount of all those leftover beads can be overwhelming.
 While some people throw the beads out, good use can come out of it.
-You can create different types of mosaic arts with the beads, or decorate anything from phone covers to notebooks.
+You can create different types of mosaic arts with the beads, or decorate anything from phone covers to notebook covers.

 - Store your diamond painting separately.

 Some diamond paintings take longer to be completed than others.
 It can be annoying for the painter to keep moving their supplies every time they continue with the painting, and cause loss of time too.
 Keep your diamond painting covered and on a separate surface where it will be ready to be picked up again in no time.
-Diamond painting stands can also be a great addition to your kit if you do not have an appropriate place to store your incomplete diamond paintings in.
+Diamond painting stands (link to diamond painting stands) can also be a great addition to your kit if you do not have an appropriate place to store your incomplete diamond paintings in.

 - Buy a multi-purpose organizer to store your supplies.

 There are many types of multi-use organizers, some of which have adjustable slots, to help store your whole kit in one place.
-If you are not great with re-purposing or going the extra mile to store your kit, or you do not have the time, buying such an organizer will make your painting with diamonds experience a lot more fun and convenient.
+If you are not great with repurposing or going the extra mile to store your kit, or you do not have the time, buying such an organizer will make your painting with diamonds experience a lot more fun and convenient.

-Organizing your kit can give you the peace of mind required to create a good diamond painting and enjoy it to the fullest, but there are many other tips and trick you can use to make you a better diamond painter.
+Organizing your kit can give you the peace of mind required to create a good diamond painting and enjoy it to the fullest, but there are many other tips and tricks you can use to make you a better diamond painter.
 Just remember, art is subjective.
 You cannot want to be like someone else, for your painting skills are authentic to yourself.

 These tips will only help you as long as you keep practicing, and keep enjoying yourselves, because that is what diamond painting is all about.